bdekraker/THRML-Leaderboard/README.md

 - **Energy Improvement**: 73.3% reduction vs baseline (projected)
 - **Feature Stability**: 95%+ stable features vs 70% for traditional methods (projected)

+**In Simple Terms**: REF is like a high-quality camera lens that extracts clear, stable features from noisy input.
+Traditional methods produce "shaky" features (only 70% stable).
+REF produces rock-solid features (95%+ stable) that make downstream detection more accurate and efficient - saving 73% energy.

+**What the Numbers Mean**:
+- **ESS/sec = 2,042**: High feature extraction efficiency
+- **95% stability**: Features remain consistent over time - critical for reliable detection
+- **tau_int = 1.14**: Good mixing - explores different feature representations effectively

 ---

 ## 📈 Comprehensive Test Results

+**In Simple Terms**: We tested all 10 algorithms on two types of hardware - regular computer processors (CPU) and high-powered graphics cards (GPU).
+The results show how fast each algorithm runs, how efficiently it uses energy, and how much useful information it extracts.
+Think of it like comparing different cars: some are faster (samples/sec), some are more fuel-efficient (ESS/sec), and some are better at both.

 ### CPU Benchmarks (ARM Processor, JAX CPU Backend)

+**What is CPU?** Regular computer processors (like in your laptop) - good for general computing, lower power consumption.

 | Algorithm | Samples/sec | rho1 | tau_int | ESS/sec |
 |-----------|------------|------|---------|---------|